jsgohan/cain-note/plan17.md

-vue-occupy  A Vue directive for occupying content places before the data has been loaded vue-trend  曲线图 vue-desktop A UI library for building admin panel website. markcook A smart and beautiful markdown editor json-server 模拟服务端json(Mock.js) dreamjs  A lightweight json data generator.
+vue-occupy  A Vue directive for occupying content places before the data has been loaded vue-trend  曲线图 vue-desktop A UI library for building admin panel website. vue-kit  base on vue-webpack template(vue 2.x and vue-router 2.x), with bulma, chart.js, font awesome, Weui.
+Aims to be a quick start for building demo applications or product prototypes. markcook A smart and beautiful markdown editor json-server 模拟服务端json(Mock.js) dreamjs  A lightweight json data generator.